Photo by Matthew Henry / Unsplash

 pscale branch create auth-db add-forgotten-indexes

-- Connect to shell and execute the script:
+- Connect to the shell and execute the script:

 pscale shell auth-db add-forgotten-indexes